 We worked with and strongly recommend Goodwin.
-Coincidentally, they have been Counsel to previous startups associated with and have some of the best crypto lawyers on board.
-Gunderson and Fenwick are also well-reputed firms who work with many startups.
-We have not worked with them and are not aware of their crypto/web3 bench strength.
+Coincidentally, they have been Counsel to previous startups associated with them and have some of the best crypto lawyers on board.
+Gunderson and Fenwick are also well-reputed firms that work with many startups.
+We have not worked with them and are unaware of their crypto/web3 bench strength.
 Goodwin had everything we needed.

 Another firm offered a friend to provide legal services in exchange for early equity.
-I suggest you do your research; giving equity to professional service providers doesn’t make sense for most startups.
-Most firms who work closely with startups defer their fee until close of raise.
+Do your research; giving equity to professional service providers doesn’t make sense for most startups.
+Most firms who work closely with startups defer their fee until the close of raise.

 Incorporation helps solidify things between cofounders and accept investments.
-This YC post has some good insights about equity splits and vesting periods. tl;dr — split equity equally amongst all founders, and everyone should vest towards a 1-year cliff and X years period.
+This YC post has some good insights about equity splits and vesting periods. tl;dr — split equity equally amongst all founders, and everyone should vest towards a 1-year cliff and X-year period.

 You need to register a C-Corp — ideally a Delaware C-Corp.
 Then, assuming at least one of the cofounders is based out of the US, you can easily incorporate a Delaware C-Corp using Clerky.

-We went for the Company Lifetime Package and did not regret it one bit.
+We went for the Company’s Lifetime Package and did not regret it.
 The document set included in this package is most helpful in the early days.

-SVB has been the goto for many years, but Bank Mercury has taken its place.
+SVB had been the go-to for many years, but Bank Mercury has taken its place.
 Once you have registered your C-Corp, registering an account with Bank Mercury is a breeze.
 As soon as your account is ready, you can send money to purchase the initial stock in your startup.
 So now you are prepared to accept monies.
-In an era of bank runs and distrust around asset custody it is generally recommended to have more than one bank.
-Silicon Valley Bank and Chase are great backups.
-Brex also has a banking product now.
+In an era of bank runs and distrust around asset custody, having more than one bank is generally recommended.
+Chase is a great backup.

 It is now prevalent in crypto to have many community members back projects.
 With check sizes going as small as $1000, managing SAFE and later cap table can get hectic, so a common practice is to aggregate all the smaller checks into a Roll-up Vehicle (RUV).
-We used Angelist for this, and it works like a charm.
-Even the Investors appreciated how easy AL made it easy for them.
-If you are raising with a Token Warrant alongside SAFE, you might need to work with the AL team to update their legal docs before closing.
+We used Angelist, which works like a charm.
+Even the investors appreciated how easy AL made it for them.
+If you are raising with a Token Warrant alongside SAFE, you should work with the AL team to update their legal docs before closing.

-Unless you have a physical office in the works, you will probably need a virtual address for your business.
+Unless you have a physical office in the works, you may need a virtual address for your business.
 Something to receive mail, mention on legal documents, etc. Two primary services enable you to get a business address across the US:

 - Earth Class Mail

-The two service providers seemed pretty indistinguishable, so we proceeded with Stable.
+The two service providers seemed indistinguishable, so we proceeded with Stable.

-Being venture-backed, you will need to manage the capitalization table for your startup.
-The cap table keeps track of who owns what, including employee stock option pools.
+Being venture-backed, you must manage your startup’s capitalization table.
+The cap table tracks who owns what, including employee stock option pools.
 Overtime products within this space have added helpful financial modeling of funding rounds.
-Carta is the better-known solution here but has unclear pricing, slow response times, and seemed too full-featured (confusing?) for early-stage companies.
+Carta is the better-known solution here but has unclear pricing, slow response times, and seems too full-featured (confusing?) for early-stage companies.
 We liked and went ahead with Pulley.